Jerry Lawler: Return to the independent circuit (2013–2023)

 He returned to wrestling in 2013 nearly a year after his heart attack in an appearance in WWE.
-His first match back on May 25 in an 8 Tag team where he teamed with Dory Funk Jr. which they won at Funking Conservatory in Ocala, Florida.
+His first match back was on May 25 in an 8 Tag team where he teamed with Dory Funk Jr. which they won at Funking Conservatory in Ocala, Florida.
 On July 7, 2014, he defeated Scott Steiner at Wild Fire Wrestling in Memphis.
 A week later, he went to World Wrestling Council in Puerto Rico where he defeated Carlito.

-On October 24, 2015, Lawler defeated Terry Funk by disqualification at USA Championship Wrestling in Jackson, Tennessee at the Oman Arena.
-He would feud with Tommy Rich from 2017–2018.
+On October 24, 2015, Lawler defeated Terry Funk by disqualification at USA Championship Wrestling in Jackson, Tennessee, at the Oman Arena.
+He would feud with Tommy Rich from 2017 to 2018.
 On March 23, 2019, he teamed with Rikishi defeating Scott Steiner and Buff Bagwell for the Grind City Tag Team titles at a Memphis Grizzlies game.

-Lawler remains an active wrestler in Northeast Wrestling in Connecticut, USA Championship Wrestling in Tennessee, and Championship Wrestling Arkansas.

-At 70, Lawler put his career on the line on January 18, 2020 against Arkansas Heavyweight Champion Matt Riviera in a "Title vs Career" match at Championship Wrestling of Arkansas' "No Surrender" event in North Little Rock, Arkansas, where he won the match and the title.
+At 70, Lawler put his career on the line on January 18, 2020, against Arkansas Heavyweight Champion Matt Riviera in a "Title vs Career" match at Championship Wrestling of Arkansas' "No Surrender" event in North Little Rock, Arkansas, where he won the match and the title.

-On September 26, 2020, USA Championship Wrestling celebrated his 50th anniversary of his career where he teamed with the Rock 'n' Roll Express to defeat Matt Riviera, Tommy Rich, and Doug Gilbert at the Ballpark in Jackson, Tennessee.

-Lawler defeated Big Cass by disqualification at the main event of USA Championship Wrestling on May 8, 2021 in Jackson, Tennessee.

-As of 2022, Lawler is feuding with Doug Gilbert.

-He wrestled Scott Steiner to a draw at USA Pro 29th Anniversary Show on March 19, 2022 in Orlando, Florida.
+On January 21, 2023, Jerry Lawler had his final match for AML Wrestling promotion where Lawler defeated Beer City Bruiser.